 Richards had no account for this complementarity in “the history of thought”, only for the “endless antagonism” somehow joined to it.
 For he argued that, whatever might be the silent possibility of complementarity in history, humans had no access to it — in their case “exposition requires a (…) choice” between “the two philosophies”.
 He saw no third possibility.
 If there were a “necessary conjoint (…) process” between the two that was omnipresent in history, like breathing in and breathing out, this was not a possibility a human being might activate individually.
 While history did not need to choose between them, or could not, humans apparently did.
 As a result, a gulf was opened between humans and their larger historical environment which McLuhan saw as deeply implicated in Richards’ irreligion.

-In contrast to Richards’ twofold either-or which entailed a fundamental singularity, Lodge’s threefold ‘comparative method’ supplied a “complementary” ontology that was fully compatible with McLuhan’s religion.
+In contrast to Richards’ twofold either-or which obligated a fundamental singularity, Lodge’s threefold ‘comparative method’ supplied a “complementary” ontology that was fully compatible with McLuhan’s religion.
 At the same time it provided a framework for historical, social, psychological — even media — analysis.
 Going far beyond Lodge, but decidedly in tune with his ‘comparative method’, McLuhan would work for the rest of his life to understand its vast implications.

 Strangely, Richards himself seems to have well understood this thrust in McLuhan’s work.
 In his 1967 book, So Much Nearer, he would write: